SpaceLords/SpaceLords_V0.01/README.md

 Artist - DeepFold - [Github](https://github.com/Deep-Fold)
-> Responsible for the NFT art and some of the art assets in the game.
+> Responsible for the NFT art.

+Disclaimer about the art
-Disclaimer: We responsibly used many freeuse assets in order to create this game.
+We responsibly used many freeuse assets in order to create this game.